hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI server, or perhaps to write client software to obtain data from an existing HAPI server.

-HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
+HAPI constitutes a minimum but a complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
 Because of this focus on access to data content, HAPI is very light on metadata and data discovery.
 Within the metadata offered by HAPI are optional